ElkeDebrie/RADCLIM-Analogs/README.md

 ## Running the notebook

 The needed dependencies are detailed in the `environment.yml` file.
-It allows also one easily create a [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.anaconda.com/miniconda/) environment:
+It allows one to easily create an [Anaconda](https://www.anaconda.com/) or a [Miniconda](https://docs.anaconda.com/miniconda/) environment:

     conda env create -f environment.yml

-Then one just need to run
+Then one just needs to run

     conda activate radclim-analogs
     jupyter-notebook